stanmaz/BBOalert/README.md

 - Press the “Publish” button
 - the public URL link is displayed and can be used by BBOalert to import data

-#### Dropbox

-- edit your data locally in a ASCII file
-- upload it to your Dropbox account.
-- make the file shared
-- generate the public URL link for viewing only (default is editing)

 #### Github

 - make public the repository where you store the data
 - upload the existing file from the PC or create a new data file and edit it
 - to obtain the public URL link select the data file with the right mouse button and use the "Copy link" command from the pop-up menu

+#### Dropbox

+- edit your data locally as an ASCII file
+- upload it to your Dropbox account
+- make the file shared
+- generate the public URL link for viewing only (default is editing)

 #### BBOalert data